rust-lang/rust/doc/tutorial-tasks.md

 send strings (the first type parameter) and receive `uint` messages (the second type parameter).
 The body itself simply loops, reading from the channel and then sending its response back.
-The actual response itself is simply the strified version of the received value, `uint::to_str(value)`.
+The actual response itself is simply the stringified version of the received value, `uint::to_str(value)`.

 Here is the code for the parent task: